logicalbhanu/Interview_assignments/README.md

 # Interview_assignments
 This repository contains the assignments that i have to solve during my Interviews for Data Scientist position.

+The Deployment of Quesiton 1.2, is done with flask with local server, to execute, enter the Interview_assignments folder and follow the video instructions.

 Answers of Bonus questions :

 1. Write about any difficult problem that you solved.
 (According to us difficult - is